department-of-veterans-affairs/vets-website/docs/schemaform/form-config.md

     viewField: RowViewComponent,

     // If you want a field to only be shown when another field is true, set this option
     // to the property name.
-It will follow our ExpandingGroup pattern and expand underneath
+It will wrap the fields in an ExpandingGroup component with
-    // the field it is set to.
+    // the expandUnder field as the first question.
     expandUnder: '',

     // Set this if you want to hide this field on the review page.